nicolasalarconrapela/angitignore/.github/CONTRIBUTING.md

 # Contributing to AnGitIgnored

-ℹ️ [AnGitIgnored](https://cibergenius.org/AnGitIgnored) and want to get involved?
+:information_source: [AnGitIgnored](https://cibergenius.org/AnGitIgnored) and want to get involved?

 Thanks!
 We're actively looking for folks interested in helping out and there are plenty of ways you can help!